JoeKarlsson/ama/README.md

 Anything means _anything_ - Personal questions.
 Making and spending money.
 Work.
 Life.
 Coding.
 Workflow.
 Setups.

-I am a Software Engineer from the frozen tundra known as Minneapolis, Minnesota.
+I am a Software Engineer and Developer Advocate from the frozen tundra known as Minneapolis, Minnesota.
 I write code, build teams and gives tech talks.
 I am is the creator of weird software, including bechdel.io which tells you if a movie script passes the Bechdel Test or not.

 * Location: Minneapolis, MN USA
-* Age: 28
+* Age: 29
-* Occupation: Technical Lead at Best Buy.com
+* Occupation: Developer Advocate at MongoDB
-* Interests: Web Development, JavaScript, Node, Front End Performance, Technology
+* Interests:
+    Software Engineering
+    NoSQL and MongoDB
+    Web Application Architecture
+    Fun projects I am working on
+    Cats
 * Major: Computer Science

 I'm [@JoeKarlsson1](https://twitter.com/JoeKarlsson1) on twitter, I blog at [www.joekarlsson.com](https://www.joekarlsson.com).